Is your height safety system legally compliant?

 Your inspections and certification can deliver so much more than a tick-list.
 Workplace Access & Safety’s auditors photograph and catalogue the status of each system component to build an electronic database that makes compliance reporting effortless.

-Workplace Access & Safety are accredited by the National Association of Testing Authorities (NATA) to perform commissioning inspections, post-manufacturing inspections and confirmation of assembly inspections.
+Workplace Access & Safety are accredited by the National Association of Testing Authorities (NATA) to perform commissioning fall prevention inspections.

 Cooling Tower Access Inspections